 Eligibility: Injury/Death occurs while serving on State Active Duty.

-Resident with a Disability Conservation License: This license allows disabled Montana residents to obtain a Conservation License for $8 and a Deer A and an Elk license at a reduced cost.
-The Conservation License includes Fishing, Warm Water Fishing, State Migratory Bird, Upland Game Bird, and State Lands licenses.
+Resident with a Disability Conservation License: This license allows disabled Montana residents to obtain a Conservation License for $8.
+Allows for the purchase of a General Deer, a General Elk, Fishing, Upland Game Bird and Migratory licenses at half cost.
 Application

 Permit to Modify Archery Equipment: This permit allows a person with a disability to use modified archery tackle that supports the bow, and draws, holds, and releases the string to accommodate the individual's disability.
 The permit holder must have a companion to assist in aspects of the hunt.
 The companion may also assist the permit holder by hunting (by the legal use of archery equipment only) a game animal that has been wounded by the permit holder when the hunter with a disability is unable to pursue and kill the wounded animal.
 Crossbows may not be used during archery season.
 Application

 Permit to Hunt from a Vehicle: This permit authorizes the permit-holder to hunt from a vehicle wherever vehicular traffic is allowed and permission to hunt is authorized.
 The permit holder must be accompanied by a companion who is able to assist in immediately dispatching, field dressing and retrieving any game animal wounded or killed.
 This permit DOES NOT provide any automatic waiver or exemption from travel restrictions imposed by a private landowner or land management agency.
 Application

 Resident Lifetime Fishing License for the Blind: A Montana resident who is blind can purchase a lifetime fishing license for $10.
 The application for this license is available from FWP and requires medical certification.
 A Conservation License is not a prerequisite for this license.
 Application